On differential inclusions arising from some discontinuous systems: Abstract

-\abstract[Summary]{The paper deals with systems of ordinary differential equations containing in the right-hand side controls which are discontinuous in phase variables.
+The paper deals with systems of ordinary differential equations containing in the right-hand side controls which are discontinuous in phase variables.
 These controls cause the occurrence of sliding modes.
-If one uses one of the well-known definitions of the solution of discontinuous systems, then the motion of an object in a sliding mode can be described in terms of differential inclusions.
-With the help of the previously developed apparatus for solving differential inclusions, a method is constructed for finding the trajectories of a system moving in a sliding mode.
+If one uses one of the well-known definitions of the solution of discontinuous systems, then the motion of an object while being on some surface can be described in terms of differential inclusions.
+With the help of the previously developed apparatus for solving differential inclusions, a method is constructed for finding the trajectories of a system moving in a such a mode.
 Since some of frequently used discontinuous controls contain nonsmooth functions of phase variables, the paper pays special attention to study the differential properties of such systems.
-At the end of the paper controls of a slightly different, in contrast to the classical, type are considered which have useful differential properties, and a method is constructed for solving systems with such controls considered both before hitting the discontinuity surface and moving in its vicinity. }
+At the end of the paper controls of a slightly different, in contrast to the classical, type are considered which have useful differential properties, and a method is constructed for solving systems with such controls considered both before hitting the required surface and moving in its vicinity.